3-ark/Cognito-AI_Sidekick/README.md

 *   **Enhanced Agent Capabilities:**
     *   "Memory" for chat history with RAG (Retrieval Augmented Generation) and semantic search.
     *   Better websearch with [Deepsearch](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart)
     *   "Short-term Memory" (state management) for multi-step tasks within the same context (e.g., web search followed by page parsing and comparison).
+Note would be used for this.
     *   Direct text editing/interaction on web pages via the side panel – extending Cognito towards an "AI agent" experience.
 *   Improved local TTS/STT integration (e.g., exploring options like [KokoroJS](https://github.com/hexgrad/kokoro/tree/main/kokoro.js) and even 0 shot voice generation chatterbox, try it on [huggingface](https://huggingface.co/spaces/ResembleAI/Chatterbox).)
 *   Potential support for image and voice API interactions for multimodal capabilities.
-*   ~Add some shortcuts like modes shifting, cancel editing or saving editing.~
-*   ~Add stop to "isloading" icon~
+*   Change notes to link + hover card, add tags, change the dustbin to ...+dropdownmenu/context menu/menu

 *(This section will be regularly updated based on project progress)*